 How to discover how much you are attached to something: how upset would you be, if you lost it?

 Stuff; jobs, relationships, sentimental items, homes, cars, clothes, toys, ideals, hopes and dreams.
 Spilt milk.

 It's not that all attachments are bad; commitments can be freeing, because once you commit to something you are free to follow it through to the end, you aren't being pulled in other directions by temptation.
-Jack of All Trades, Master of none: it takes committment to become a Master.
-You could also make a committment to become a Jack of all trades, of course,...
+Jack of All Trades, Master of none: it takes commitment to become a Master.
+You could also make a commitment to become a Jack of all trades, of course,...

 Some commitments are bonded in Nature... like parenting.
 Like great talent.
 The difference between these commitments and attachments, is that these commitments come from Goddess' Will.
 Goddess makes maternal instincts, and She is the Artist's Muse.

 A committed parent is a good parent.
 An attached parent cannot be.
 We have expressions to describe it, "apron strings", or living vicariously through your children.

 Would you donate a kidney to your teen aged child, if they needed it?
 That is a committed parent.
 Would you let your teen aged child dye their hair blue and get an eyebrow piercing?
 If you wouldn't, then examine your reasons.
 Likely they have a lot to do with how it would reflect on you.
 You have an attachment to an internal image of how your child *should* appear.
 Examine your fears.

 Erase "should" from your vocabulary, it is a word of expectations and attachments.
 Expectations and attachments have a lot in common, we often are attached to our expectations!
 Notice when you use the word "should", it will show you what ideas and expectations you are attached to.